murimaa/parking-pools/README.md

   - Web --> Redirect URIs: http://localhost:4000/auth/microsoft/callback
   - ID tokens (used for implicit and hybrid flows)
 - API permissions
-  - openid, profile, User.Read might be required, though not sure
+  - openid, profile might be required, though not sure

 # TODO:
 - ~~Dockerfile~~
 - Ability to configure for production (number of parking spaces, default reservation time etc)
+- Better error handling, for example request failing due to session timeout
 - ~~Authentication with Microsoft~~
 - Show ~~name~~ and time of reservation
-- Improve responsiveness
-- Improve UI and design
 - ~~Prevent canceling other peoples reservations~~
+- Ability alter your own reservation length
+- Refactor frontend code to be more structured and clean
 - ...
+- Improve design
-- Persistence (not a high priority at this time I think)
+- Persistence (not a high priority at this time I think unless there's going to be frequent deployments/restarts or some other reason)

+## Deployment

+Application should be deployed behind a load balancer or some such for https connection.
+App itself listens on http.

+Following env variables are required for production build:

+- `PUBLIC_HOST` - the public facing host name of the app, for example parking.example.com
+- `PUBLIC_PORT` - the public facing port.
+Set this to 443 for https.
+- `PUBLIC_SCHEME` - https / http.
+Default is https.
+- `PORT` - internal (http) port.
+Default: 4000
+- `RESERVATION_TIME_MINUTES` default duration of reservation

+For Microsoft Login:
+- `MICROSOFT_LOGIN_CLIENT_ID` The App ID in Azure AD
+- `MICROSOFT_LOGIN_TENANT_ID` Your tenant id.
+9188040d-6c67-4c5b-b112-36a304b66dad is a special value if you want to allow personal Microsoft accounts only.
+- `MICROSOFT_LOGIN_CLIENT_SECRET`

 ## Learn more